ManSleen/WorkoutTracker-BE/README.md

-# WorkoutTracker-BE
+# BlogIt-BE
-CRUD app, users can sign up and add workouts to their account
+CRUD app, users can sign up and add new blog posts